 Passed in 2008, the ADAAA has expanded the definition of disability, thereby including more individuals with disabilities under its protections against discrimination in the workplace and other settings.
 Section 503 calls for employers to review their policies and practices to ensure they are aligned with the ADAAA.
 For more information about the ADAAA, go to the EEOC's Q&A page.

-(This page shows highlights of the rule and links to the regulations and Frequently Asked Questions.)
+Regulations Implementing Section 503 of the Rehabilitation Act from the U.S. Department of Labor.
+This page shows highlights of the rule and links to the regulations and Frequently Asked Questions.

 Content was developed by the Northeast ADA Center, and is based on professional consensus of ADA experts and the ADA National Network.

 The contents of this factsheet were developed under grants from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant numbers 90DP0088 and 90DP0086).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
 The contents of this factsheet do not necessarily represent the policy of NIDILRR, ACL, HHS, and you should not assume endorsement by the Federal Government.

 © Copyright 2017 ADA National Network.
 All Rights Reserved.